 - Embraces Milligan mission

-View all details and course requirements for this program in the Milligan University Catalog.
+View all details and course requirements for this program in the Milligan University Catalog (link below).
 The Milligan University academic catalog is the official, authoritative source for all academic requirements and policies.
 Any discrepancies in curricular requirements from other sources will default to the Catalog.